clemenko/hobbyfarm/workshop/content/step-7.md

 The good news is that installing PX-CSI is fairly simple.
 These are the steps with some fake values.

+First we should look at the docs : https://docs.portworx.com/portworx-csi/

 ### **A. check for multipathd**

 ```ctr:server